 May is here and so is warm weather.
 Smart gardeners know now is the time to fix some garden planting errors that sometimes creep up on us.
 It’s warm but not too warm to transplant and divide perennials for a better garden.

 There are three reasons for transplanting.
 The first (and most common one) is that you’ve got something planted in the wrong place.
 We’ve all done it.
 Maybe it was put too near the sidewalk and is crowding your walking space.
 Plants in the wrong place may require frequent pruning just to keep them in check.
 That’s extra work you don’t need.

 The second most common reason is that your perennial herb is getting too much or too little sun.
 Too much sun and the plant will look stunted, often with brown edges on the leaves.
 Too little sun and the plant stems will be long and spindly as they reach for the light.
 If either of these is happening it’s time to move.

-The other main reason to transplant perennials is to divide and rejuvenate them.
+The third reason to transplant perennials is to divide and rejuvenate them.
 Most perennial herbs benefit from replanting about once every three years.
 Some herbs that grow in a patch (oregano or garlic chives, for example) will eventually die out in the center, leaving a ring of newer plants.
 Digging that up gets rid of the dead zone and allows you to reposition the plant to your liking.